omelhoro/waldo-code-challenge/README.md

 - Semantic UI for providing the styling
 - Parcel for easiness of the setup

-More complicated solutions with Apollo or Redux weren\'t used because I didn't want to over engineer this app, but certainly I'm convinced of this libraries and would use them in a more complex setting
+More complicated solutions with Apollo or Redux weren't used because I didn't want to over engineer this app, but certainly I'm convinced of this libraries and would use them in a more complex setting